openamiguel/equitysim/README.md

   - command prompt options:
     - *none* (does not need any)

+### machine learning suite
+- **feature_build.py**
+  - `get_features` returns a dataframe of features, with one column for each indicator listed above
+  - command prompt options:
+    - `-tickerUniverse`: collection of tickers to download (can also be a comma-delimited list of ticker symbols)
+    - `-baseline`: selection of symbol to use as baseline asset/index
+    - `-startDate`: start date of data to process into features
+    - `-endDate`: end date of aforementioned
+    - `-function`: distinguishes between intraday, daily, weekly, etc. downloads
+    - `-interval` specifies what kind of intraday (1min, 15min, etc.)
+    - `-folderPath`: location of folder to write the files
+    - `-plotOnly`: if indicated, plot the heatmaps; otherwise, build from scratch without plots

 ### assorted calculators and misc. programs
 - **command_parser.py**
   - `get_generic_from_prompts` gets any non-tickerverse prompt from a list of command prompts